 Look at Your Savings Options

-If you’re not eligible to participate in plan through your company, you can always chip in money to a traditional or Roth IRA.
-Traditional IRAs offer tax-deductible contributions while a Roth IRA gives you a tax break when it’s time to start making withdrawals.
+If you’re not eligible to participate in a plan through your company, you can always chip in money to a traditional or Roth IRA.
+Traditional IRAs offer tax-deductible contributions while Roth IRAs give you a tax break when it’s time to start making withdrawals.
 Self-employed individuals and small business owners also have additional options in the form of a SEP or SIMPLE IRA.